 Kent Cricket

 Fancy going to watch a cricket match?
 The Spitfire Ground in Canterbury is the headquarters of Kent County Cricket Club and has some upcoming games throughout the summer that you need to check out!
-The grounds also have some upcoming events including An Evening With Queen and An Evening With Abba from the stars of London’s West End!
+The grounds also have some upcoming events perfect for everyone!
 So whether a match is taking your fancy or you like the sound of their events, it’s definitely a great way to make the most of the weather this summer.

 Powell Cotton Museum